ni/instrumentstudio-plugin-labview/docs/G Plug-In Guide.md

 ## Installation

-1. Install the supported version of [LabVIEW](https://www.ni.com/en/support/downloads/software-products/download.labview.html#443865), [InstrumentStudio](https://www.ni.com/en/support/downloads/software-products/download.instrumentstudio.html#544066) and [VI Package Manager](https://www.ni.com/en/support/downloads/tools-network/download.jki-vi-package-manager.html#443251).
+1. Install the supported versions of software given in [Software Requirements](#software-requirements)
 2. Install the G Plug-In SDK, followed by the G Plug-In SDK Generator.

-## Developing a LabVIEW Plug-In
+## Developing a G Plug-In

 1. Create and save a new LabVIEW project.
 2. From the project window, go to `Tools` → `Plug-In SDKs` → `G Plug-in` → `Create G Plug-in`